ABitOfKylie/sequelizeBurger/README.md

-# sequelizeBurger
+# burger
-Week 15 homework using: Node.js, Express, Handlebars, Sequelize  and using the MVC model
+Week 14 homework using: Node.js, Express, Handlebars, Orm  and using the MVC model